-The Internal Revenue Service announced they would begin accepting and processing tax returns on February 12, 2021.
+The Internal Revenue Service announced they would begin accepting and processing tax returns on Feb.
+12, 2021.
 Whether you’re just starting out or you’ve been at it for years, tax season is stressful for business owners.
 On top of running a company, you have about a month to get everything together to complete your tax return.
 We thought we’d sit down with Joseph Horzen, a certified public accountant (CPA) with SorenMcAdam, to walk us through HVAC business taxes.
-Learn tips, best practices and possible deductions your HVAC business can take advantage of today, and going forward.
+We offer tips, best practices and possible deductions your HVAC business can take advantage of today, and going forward.

 When Are My HVAC Business Taxes Due?

 You must file your business taxes by March 15, 2021 to avoid any late penalties.
 Now would be the time to start gathering documents and schedule an appointment.
 Due to the pandemic, your tax preparer (or you) might choose to handle taxes via zoom or over the phone.
 Also, the sooner you start, the better.
 This gives your tax preparer or CPA time to look over the documents.
 It also gives you time to hunt down anything you might have missed.

 The best way to hedge taxes is to meet with your CPA on a quarterly basis.
 That way, if you are having a banner year, you can make moves to take actions in order to minimize taxes owed.
 Alternatively, if you’re having a down year, quarterly meetings can help potentially skip estimated tax payments that aren’t needed due to the down year and corresponding reduced profit.

 “One general cautionary statement is that an evaluation should be done for anyone they are treating as independent contractors,” said Horzen.